-- 92. The useful life of an intangible asset may be very long or even indefinite.
-Uncertainty justifies estimating the useful life of an intangible asset on a prudent basis, but it does not justify choosing a life that is unrealistically short. - 93.
-The useful life of an intangible asset that arises from binding arrangements (including rights from contracts or other legal rights) shall not exceed the period of the binding arrangement (including rights from contracts or other legal rights), but may be shorter depending on the period over which the entity expects to use the asset.
-If the binding arrangements (including rights from contracts or other legal rights) are conveyed for a limited term that can be renewed, the useful life of the intangible asset shall include the renewal period(s) only if there is evidence to support renewal by the entity without significant cost. - 94.
+- (a) A license or similar right previously granted by one combining operation to another combining operation that is recognized by the resulting entity in an amalgamation; or - (b) A reacquired right recognized as an intangible asset in an acquisition is the remaining period of the binding arrangement (including rights from contracts or other legal rights) in which the right was granted and shall not include renewal periods. - 94.
 There may be economic, political, social, and legal factors influencing the useful life of an intangible asset.
 Economic, political, or social factors determine the period over which future economic benefits or service potential will be received by the entity.
 Legal factors may restrict the period over which the entity controls access to such economic benefits or service potential.
 The useful life is the shorter of the periods determined by these factors. - 95.
 Existence of the following factors, among others, indicates that an entity would be able to renew the binding arrangements (including rights from contracts or other legal rights) without significant cost: - (a) There is evidence, possibly based on experience, that the binding arrangements (including rights from contracts or other legal rights) will be renewed.
-If renewal is contingent upon the consent of a third party, this includes evidence that the third party will give its consent; - (b) There is evidence that any conditions necessary to obtain renewal will be satisfied; and - (c) The cost to the entity of renewal is not significant when compared with the future economic benefits or service potential expected to flow to the entity from renewal.
+If renewal is contingent upon the consent of a third party, this includes evidence that the third party will give its consent;

+- (b) There is evidence that any conditions necessary to obtain renewal will be satisfied; and - (c) The cost to the entity of renewal is not significant when compared with the future economic benefits or service potential expected to flow to the entity from renewal.